deepraining/see-ajax/README.md

     1. `common`: common handling, if have
     2. `yourName`: named handling
 4. `implement`: if have, return a custom response data, and will not send an ajax
+5. `method`: check if has a different http method of current environment
-5. `responseRefactor`: refactoring response data
+6. `responseRefactor`: refactoring response data
     1. `common`: common handling, if have
     2. `yourName`: named handling
-6. `postHandle`: more handling after refactoring response data
+7. `postHandle`: more handling after refactoring response data
     1. `common`: common handling, if have
     2. `yourName`: named handling